Logiqx/gps-details/docs/devices/garmin/activities/2024-05-27-walking/README.md

 #### Running

-The image below shows how speed (red) is heavily smoothed.
-Positional data (green) is relatively noisy, and possibly closer to the raw GNSS data, unlike COROS.
+The image below shows how speed (red) is heavily filtered / smoothed.
+Positional data (green) is relatively noisy, and possibly closer to the raw GNSS data (unlike COROS).

 ![running](img/1-running.png)